hattori-lab/SACRA/README.md

 - The options for using this step is below.
     - `XX` : Minimum PC ratio (default: 10%).
 SACRA detects the chimeric positions with PC ratio greater than this threshold.
     - `XX` : Mimimum depth of PARs + CARs (default: 10).
     - `XX` : Sliding windows threshold (default: 100bp).
-For detecting the most probable chimeric position from a chimeric junction with similar sequence, SACRA detects the chimeric position with highest PARs deoth in this threshold windows.
+For detecting the most probable chimeric position from a chimeric junction with similar sequence, SACRA detects the chimeric position with highest PARs depth in this threshold windows.

 # Output
 `pcratio`: The results of calculation of PARs, CARs and PC ratio.
 The out put file is composed by tab deliminated.
 1. sequence id, 2. read length, 3. putative chimeric position, 4. depth of PARs, 5. depth of CARs, 6.
 PC ratio (%).
 `non_chimera.fasta`: Non-chimeras sequences.
-`split.fasta`: Split Split sequences.
+`split.fasta`: Split sequences.
 `sacra.fasta`: Final sequences combining non-chimeras and split sequences.

 # Citation
 XXXXXXXXXXXXXXXXX

 # Docker Image

-TODO
-1. Combine lastdb, lastal, SACRA_PARs_depth.pl and SACRA_PCratio.pl to SACRA.pl, and speed up.
-2. Add new option to SACRA.sh for re-running the SACRA after SACRA.pl process.
-3. samtools faidx process is too slow, so it is needed to speed up by parallel computing.